PhillipP2/coding-challenges/isograms/README.md

 ## Isograms
-Determine if a given string is an isogram (contains no repeating charcters)
+Determine if a given string is an isogram (contains no repeating characters)

 Solution to Codewars problem: https://www.codewars.com/kata/54ba84be607a92aa900000f1/solutions/python